ryancdickson/staging/docs/BR.md

 #### 7.1.2.5 Technically Constrained TLS Subordinate CA Certificate Profile

+Effective March 15, 2026, this Certificate Profile MUST NOT be used.

 This Certificate Profile MAY be used when issuing a CA Certificate that will be considered Technically Constrained, and which will be used to issue TLS certificates directly or transitively.

 Effective March 15, 2026, this Certificate Profile MUST NOT be used to issue new CA certificates.